Instacart releases new safety measures but workers will still strike

 Hours before the proposed strike, Instacart leaders released new health & safety supplies for the shopper community.

-Sunday they released new measures including sourcing, manufacturing, and are distributing our own hand sanitizer.
+Sunday they released new measures including sourcing, manufacturing, and are distributing hand sanitizer.
 They have also launched a new customer tip default setting.

 But the Gig Workers Collective & Instacart Shoppers, groups representing the workers, say the strike is still on, some like Hiser thinking the measures are too late.